IBMStreams/streamsx.kafka/_docs/203-user_usecases_consumergroup.md

 Partition de-assignment and re-assignment can happen when

-* Group management related timers expire, for example the heart-beet timeout `session.timeout.ms` or the poll timeout `max.poll.interval.ms`.
+* Group management related timers expire, for example the heart-beat timeout `session.timeout.ms` or the poll timeout `max.poll.interval.ms`.
 * The broker node being the group coordinator goes down
 * Meta data of the subscribed topic changes, for example the number of partitions